espresso/espresso/docs/ViewAPI.md

 ## Extension

-Espresso will use the default extension of current engine.
+Espresso will use the default file extension of current engine(.haml for Haml, .erb for ERB etc)

 To set a custom extension, use `engine_ext`.